Anupam-Nepal/Laravel-nginx-mysql-docker-compose/README.md

 5. Problems related to PHP-FPM.
 6. Storage & Bootstrap/cache not having correct permissions and ownerships.
 7. Finding a correct file path in Linux Filesystem.
+8. Difficulty in running in Windows due to the application being developed in Ubuntu with its commands.